julianoostwal/julianoostwal/README.md

 I'm an 18-year-old developer from the Netherlands with a passion for building seamless, user-focused web experiences.
 I specialize in bridging the gap between design and functionality.

-From responsive frontends with **Next.js & Nuxt.js** to robust backends with **Node.js & Laravel**, I bring ideas to life with clean, efficient code.
+From responsive frontends with **Next.js & Nuxt.js** to robust backends with **Node.js, Laravel & .NET**, I bring ideas to life with clean, efficient code.
 Currently expanding my skills in **Kotlin** and mobile development.

 ---